Empress Lü: Roles in the deaths of Concubine Qi and Liu Ruyi

 Lü Zhi did not harm most of Gaozu's other consorts and treated them according to the rules and customs of the imperial family.
 For example, consorts who bore male children that were instated as princes were granted the title of "Princess Dowager" (王太妃) in their respective sons' principalities.
 One exception was Concubine Qi, whom Lü Zhi greatly resented because of the dispute over the succession between Liu Ruyi (Qi's son) and Liu Ying.
 Liu Ruyi, the Prince of Zhao, was away in his principality, so Lü Zhi targeted Concubine Qi.
 She had Qi stripped of her position, treated like a convict (head shaved, in stocks, dressed in prison garb), and forced to do hard labour in the form of milling rice.

 Lü Zhi then summoned Liu Ruyi, who was around the age of 12 then, to Chang'an, intending to kill him together with his mother.
 However Zhou Chang (周昌), the chancellor in Liu Ruyi's principality, whom Lü Zhi respected because of his stern opposition to Emperor Gaozu's proposal to make Liu Ruyi crown prince, temporarily protected Liu Ruyi from harm by responding to Lü Zhi's order that, "The Prince of Zhao is ill and unfit for travelling over long distances."
 Lü Zhi then ordered Zhou Chang to come to the capital, had him detained, and then summoned Liu Ruyi again.
 Emperor Hui tried to save Liu Ruyi by intercepting his half-brother before the latter entered Chang'an, and kept Liu Ruyi by his side most of the time.
 Lü Zhi refrained from carrying out her plans for several months because she feared that she might harm Emperor Hui as well.

-One morning in the winter of 195-194 BC, Emperor Hui went for a hunting trip and did not bring Liu Ruyi with him because the latter refused to get out of bed.
+One morning in the winter of 195–194 BC, Emperor Hui went for a hunting trip and did not bring Liu Ruyi with him because the latter refused to get out of bed.
 Lü Zhi's chance arrived, so she sent an assassin to force poisoned wine down Liu Ruyi's throat.
 The young prince was dead by the time Emperor Hui returned.
-Lü Zhi then had Concubine Qi killed in an inhumane manner: she had Qi's limbs chopped off, eyes gouged out, ears sliced off, nose sliced off, tongue cut out, forced her to drink a potion that made her mute, and had her thrown into a latrine.
+Lü Zhi then had Concubine Qi killed in an inhumane manner: she had Qi's hands and feet chopped off, eyes gouged out, ears burned, nose sliced off, tongue cut out, forced her to drink a potion that made her mute, and had her thrown into a latrine.
 She called Qi a "human swine" (人彘).
 Several days later, Emperor Hui was taken to view the "human swine" and was shocked to learn that it was Concubine Qi.
 He cried loudly and became ill for a long time.
 He requested to see his mother and said, "This is something done not by a human.
 As the empress dowager's son, I'll never be able to rule the empire."
 From then on, Emperor Hui indulged himself in carnal pleasures and ignored state affairs, leaving all of them to his mother, and this caused power to fall completely into her hands.